 Over the last week, social media has come alive with women posting the hashtag #metoo.
-Started by actress Alyssa Milano in the wake of revelations that over 40 women have accused Hollywood producer Harvey Weinstein of sexual abuse, the idea was that “if all women who had been sexually harassed or assaulted wrote ‘Me too’ as a status, we might give people a sense of the magnitude of the problem”.
+Started by activist Tarana Burke in 2006 and promoted by actress Alyssa Milano in the wake of revelations that over 40 women have accused Hollywood producer Harvey Weinstein of sexual abuse, the idea was that “if all women who had been sexually harassed or assaulted wrote ‘Me too’ as a status, we might give people a sense of the magnitude of the problem”.
 A spokesperson from Twitter confirmed that within 24 hours the hashtag had been tweeted nearly half a million times.

 Like many, I woke last Monday morning to find my Facebook feed filled with friends and acquaintances adding their voices to the fray.
 Some wrote accounts of the abuse they have endured, others just shared the hashtag to stand up and be counted.
 While I was outraged that almost every woman I know has experienced harassment or abuse, I was also not surprised.
 Yet, I initially hesitated to chime in.
 I have often considered myself lucky – I have never been the subject of sexual violence, never been raped and never been in an abusive relationship.
 What do I know about sexual assault and how can I complain when there are real victims out there who need support?